bcgov/TheOrgBook/docker/README.md

 # Running a Complete VON Network

-A quick start guide for running a local Indy Network, an instance of TheOrgBook and the dFlow issuer verifiers can be found in this [VON Network Quick Start Guide](https://github.com/bcgov/dFlow/blob/master/docker/VONQuickStartGuide.md).
+A quick start guide for running a local Indy Network, an instance of TheOrgBook and the GreenLight issuer verifiers can be found in this [VON Network Quick Start Guide](https://github.com/bcgov/greenlight/blob/master/docker/VONQuickStartGuide.md).

 ### Live Web Development